iSilverfyre/iSilverfyre/ruby/learn-ruby/README.md

 # Learn Ruby
-Lessons are from Codeacademy's Learn Ruby Course
+Chapters are from Codeacademy's Learn Ruby Course

-## Lesson 1 - Introduction to Ruby
+## Chapter 1 - Introduction to Ruby

-## Lesson 2 - Control Flow in Ruby
+## Chapter 2 - Control Flow in Ruby